 To limit contact at arrival and dismissal times, the district has set certain protocols.
 At arrival, all students will be screened prior to entering the building.
 For parents who drive students to school and/ or pick up students from school, students will access/ exit the building at a single point of entry/exit.

-Our district’s screening process will meet all of the requirements as set forth by the state, where a temperature at or above 100 degrees Fahrenheit or a failure of the screening will result in that individual not gaining entry into the school.
+Our district’s screening process will meet all of the requirements as set forth by the state, where a temperature at or above 100 degrees Fahrenheit or a failure of the screening will result in that individual either not gaining entry into the school or being immediately escorted to an isolation room (waiting room).
 If the individual who fails a screening is a staff member, faculty member, or outside visitor, then they will be instructed to leave the school facility and see their health care provider.
 If the individual who fails a screening is a student, then they shall be taken to that building’s isolation room to be assessed by the school nurse and await a parent, guardian, or emergency contact who can bring them to a health care provider for further evaluation.
 The isolation room shall require appropriate social distancing to be maintained, an increased cleaning and disinfection schedule from the school district’s buildings and grounds staff, and constant visual supervision.
 We will provide all required PPE to the individual(s) who will be supervising the isolation room to ensure their safety.
 When an individual’s parent, guardian, or emergency contact arrives at the school district to pick up their student, we will once again remind them that their student is required to be seen by a health care provider in regards to the failed screening.
-The school district will also instruct staff and faculty members to observe for signs of illness in others and require that symptomatic persons be sent to the school nurse or isolation room for a check-up.
+The school district will also instruct staff and faculty members to observe for signs of illness in others and require that staff report symptomatic persons so that they can be assessed by the school nurse.

 The school district has worked with and remains in communication with our county health department to determine the specific return requirements of individuals who fail a screening, test positive for COVID-19 through a diagnostic test, or have come in close contact with or have been exposed to somebody who tests positive for the COVID-19 virus.
 After a failed screening, the school district will require, at a minimum, documentation from a health care provider of a negative COVID-19 diagnostic test result and symptom resolution.
 If, after a failed screening, that individual tests positive for COVID-19 from a diagnostic test, then the school district will work with our county department of health to determine their minimum standards for return to the school district.
 In addition, the school district shall work with our county health department to determine the process for the provision or referral of diagnostic testing for students, faculty, and staff, should that become necessary.
 The school district has also worked with our county department of health to determine what metrics will serve as early warning signs that COVID-19 cases may be increasing beyond an acceptable level, both within our schools or within the larger local community.
 Please refer to Appendix I of this plan for more information on reporting protocols.